gitter-badger/Standards-Documentation/08-javascript.md

 ## AJAX

-AJAX will be used on Sainsbury's Homemade for two purposes:
+AJAX will be used on normal builds for two purposes:

 1. User experience.
 2. To improve performance of the web journey by reducing load on the